 Longitudinal barriers, including Test Levels 4 through 6, must be designed to safely accommodate passenger vehicles.
 In order to assure proper performance for passenger cars, it is necessary to con- duct tests with both the 1100C and 2270P vehicles for all longitudinal barrier systems, including Test Levels 4 through 6.

 Note that target IS values for Test Levels 1 through 4 have been increased signifi cantly.
 The increased severity will produce higher barrier impact loadings.
-It is therefore recommended that barrier design loads presented in AASHTO’s Standard Specifi cations for Highway Bridges (4) should be adjusted upward to refl ect the new impact conditions.
+It is therefore recommended that barrier design loads presented in AASHTO’s Standard Specifi cations for Highway Bridges (4) be adjusted upward to refl ect the new impact conditions.

 A transition between two longitudinal barriers with differing lateral stiffness, such as a rigid concrete bridge rail and a W-beam guardrail, can pose a diffi cult design problem.
 The most common method for constructing such a transition is to build an intermediate barrier section with stiffness somewhere between the approach guardrail and bridge rail.
 Recent testing has shown that vehicles impacting upstream of the intermediate stiffness section can pocket behind the stiffer barrier and either roll over or rupture the rail element (100).
 In this situation, it is important to conduct transition testing at both critical locations, i.e., the transition between the intermediate stiffness section and the bridge rail as well as the transition between the approach guardrail and the intermediate stiffness system.
 Note that small car testing has not indicated a signifi cant problem for either impact location.
 Thus, when ap- proach barriers have geometries very similar to previously tested systems, it may not be necessary to conduct small car tests at either impact location.